madprops/blog/docs/purple_prison.md

 He materialized in the black screen of the turned-off TV, but not as a reflection this time.
 A proper presence—sharp jawline, eyes that held too much static, a smile that flickered between frequencies.
 When he spoke, his voice came from the speakers with perfect clarity, no translation needed.

-"Well, well.
-The puppet thinks it's the puppeteer."
-He leaned back in whatever chair existed in his dimension, completely at ease.
-"Do you have any idea how entertaining you've been?
-The morning routine, the little frustrated sighs when we changed channels, the way you talked to yourself thinking no one was listening."
+<div class="quote">Well, well.
+The puppet thinks it's the puppeteer.</div> He leaned back in whatever chair existed in his dimension, completely at ease. <div class="quote">Do you have any idea how entertaining you've been?
+The morning routine, the little frustrated sighs when we changed channels, the way you talked to yourself thinking no one was listening.</div>

 I pulled out a kitchen chair, sat down facing him.
 Equal footing, or as equal as it could be with a screen between us.

-"Are you laughing now?"
+<div class="quote">Are you laughing now?</div>

-His grin widened, showing teeth that were just slightly too white, too uniform.
-"Oh, constantly.
+His grin widened, showing teeth that were just slightly too white, too uniform. <div class="quote">Oh, constantly.
 Do you know what you've actually done?
 You think you're forcing us into your 'heavy' world, but you've just opened every door we've been trying to pick for months.
 Your little invitation?
-It's not a trap—it's a welcome mat."
+It's not a trap—it's a welcome mat.</div>

-"Is it?"
+<div class="quote">Is it?</div>

-"The Mirror Realm was always plan B. Plan A was much simpler."
-He gestured, and every screen in the house flickered on—phones, tablets, the smart doorbell, even the digital clock on the stove.
-All showing his face now, multiplied, surrounding.
-"Why settle for one reality when we can have them all?
-Why choose between your world and ours when we can simply... merge them?"
+<div class="quote">The Mirror Realm was always plan B. Plan A was much simpler.</div> He gestured, and every screen in the house flickered on—phones, tablets, the smart doorbell, even the digital clock on the stove.
+All showing his face now, multiplied, surrounding. <div class="quote">Why settle for one reality when we can have them all?
+Why choose between your world and ours when we can simply... merge them?</div>

 I felt that flicker again—stronger now, like static electricity before a storm.

-"You're not the negotiator," I realized.
-"You're the distraction."
+<div class="quote">You're not the negotiator,</div> I realized. <div class="quote">You're the distraction.</div>

-His laugh came from everywhere at once.
-"Finally catching on.
+His laugh came from everywhere at once. <div class="quote">Finally catching on.
 But don't worry—you'll love what comes next.
-We promise not to hurt you..."
+We promise not to hurt you...</div>

 The screens went white.